oracle-livelabs/developer/redwood-extensions/addpages/addpages.md

 ## Introduction

 In this lab we'll create a new application and add pages built from Redwood Page Templates.
+Redwood page templates improve the user experience of working with our pages.
+The Redwood templates not only provide a consistent look and feel across the pages in our app, but we'll also be able to leverage the usability features they offer.

 Estimated Time: 5 minutes

+About the Oracle Redwood User Experience
+The Redwood User Experience is a collective reinvention of how Oracle customers interact with technology and consume information.
+While Redwood includes a beautiful new set of user interface elements, including the templates you'll work with in this lab, it's also a philosophical approach to solving customer problems in a differentiated and satisfying way.

 ### Objectives